The Two Paths of Life

 Just as wrong actions on the broad path lead to bad consequences, so a life of good actions on the narrow path leads to many blessings.
 This also is God’s unseen spiritual law.
 So for example, if we give we are given back even more, if we have a good spirit our health benefits, if we bless Israel we will be blessed, and if we trust in God we will have His peace.

-The narrow path in life is more than living a free-choice existence bounded by twinges of conscience.
-In God's sight, that sort of life is a pointless existence, similar to living in a Dawkins world, but with loose and variable conscience-defined boundaries.
+Choose the narrow path in life and not a free-choice existence bounded by twinges of conscience.
+In God’s sight a free-choice existence is a pointless existence, similar to living in a Dawkins world, but with loose and variable conscience-defined boundaries.
 The majority of mankind lives like this.
 Rather, real life stems from choosing one of two paths, one broad and relatively easy (but leading to destruction) and the other narrow and relatively hard (but leading to real life).